wombleton/gitlaw-nz/acts/P/Public Finance Act 1989.md

 ###### 2 Legal status

 *   Reprints are presumed to correctly state, as at the date of the reprint, the law enacted by the principal enactment and by any amendments to that enactment.
-[Section 18][530] of the Legislation Act 2012 provides that this reprint, published in electronic form, will have the status of an official version once issued by the Chief Parliamentary Counsel under [section 17(1)][531] of that Act.
+[Section 18][530] of the Legislation Act 2012 provides that this reprint, published in electronic form, has the status of an official version under [section 17][531] of that Act.
+A printed version of the reprint produced directly from this official electronic version also has official status.

 ###### 3 Editorial and format changes